marchbox/monorail/articles/2022-04/opening-day/opening-day.md

   - web-design
 ---

 Welcome to my new personal website!
-It took me quite a while to overcome my procrastination and anxiety, but I finally finished building the first iteration of the theme, and I had so much fun doing it.
+It took me quite a while, but I finally finished building the first iteration, and I had so much fun doing it.
 As the site’s first article, I’ll talk about what I’m planning on posting here.

 ^^^